shailendracss/automationSessions/src/day2/ClassesAndObjects/ClassesAndObjects.md

 	There are various types of classes that are used in real time applications such as nested classes, anonymous classes, lambda expressions.

 # OBJECT

 	It is a basic unit of Object Oriented Programming and represents the real life entities.
 A typical Java program creates many objects, which as you know, interact by invoking methods.
 An object consists of :

 	# State : It is represented by attributes[Ivars] of an object.
 It also reflects the properties of an object.
 	# Behavior : It is represented by methods[Functions] of an object.
-It also reflects the response of an object with other objects.
 	# Identity : It gives a unique name to an object and enables one object to interact with other objects.

 	Example of an object : adarsh,any actual student

 ## PSEUDO CODES

+pulic class Teacher extends Employee implement Intelligent,Mammel {

+}

 // Sample Class
 [public/private/protected/blank] class Student [extends/implements SuperClass/Interface name] {